 All Imperial campuses and properties are smoke-free.
-This means that smoking by staff and students is not permitted on or within 20 metres of College land.
-The policy covers all College properties, including student accommodation and sports grounds.
+This means that smoking and the use of ecigarettes, including vapes, by staff, students or visitors is not permitted on or within 20 metres of Imperial land.
+The policy covers all university properties, including student accommodation and sports grounds.